Town by town snapshot: Aireys Inlet

-CoreLogic data indicates that the predominant age group in Aireys Inlet is 50-59 years, with households in Aireys Inlet being primarily childless couples and are likely to be repaying $1,000 – $1,399 per month on mortgage repayments, and in general, people in Aireys Inlet work in a professional occupation.
+CoreLogic data indicates the predominant age group in Aireys Inlet is 50-59 years with households in Aireys Inlet being primarily childless couples who are likely to be repaying $1,000 – $1,399 per month on mortgage repayments and, in general, people in Aireys Inlet work in a professional occupation.

 In 2011, 74 per cent of the homes in Aireys Inlet were owner-occupied compared with 73.9 per cent in 2016.

 “Aireys Inlet is currently the most sought-after destination on the Great Ocean Road and we have never seen the amount of buyers in the market as we have right now, with most properties selling via Zoom private auctions.
 The exception to this was the recent public auctions of 4B and 4C Bambra Road being two allotments from a three-lot subdivision.
 The reserves were $625,000 and $650,000 respectively and they sold for $680,000 and $805,000 under the hammer.
 Neither of these allotments had a view; this is just a snapshot of what is regularly happening at present”

 During the early 1950s the Australian crime author, Arthur Upfield, lived at Aireys Inlet.
 His novel The New Shoe (1951) is based on the township and some of its characters drew on local identities.

 Median asking rent per week: $377